-The Student Government Association (SGA) is made up of a President, Vice-President, and six Senators one from each school: Agriculture and Natural Resources, Liberal Arts, Human Sciences, Nursing and Health Sciences, Science and Mathematics, and the Stafford School of Business.
+The Student Government Association (SGA) is currently made up of a President, Vice-President, and Senators from each school: Agriculture and Natural Resources, Arts and Sciences, Nursing and Health Sciences, and the Stafford School of Business.
 The SGA serves as a voice and representative for the student body, and provides opportunities for leadership development and service.
 This group serves to maintain and strengthen the bonds among students, faculty, and administration, recognizing that a characteristic of an educated person is the ability to cooperate with colleagues.
 The Dean of Students is the administrative advisor for the SGA.
 Advisors are selected from the faculty of the college.
-The SGA office is located on the third floor of Branch.
+The SGA office is located on the third floor of Branch Hall.